nickaldwin/About_MVC/README.md

-# A Lecture for mvc
+# A Lecture for MVC

 ## Lessons Learned:
+    - Helps me solidify the programing paradigms and conceps
 ## Basic Concepts:
 - Understand the fundamental principles of MVC: Model, View, and Controller.
 -  Learn why separation of concerns is essential for software design.